aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 Check data at the proxy
 '''''''''''''''''''''''

-To connect to ZDM Proxy, use, for exmaple, ``cqlsh`` and provide connection details.
+To connect to ZDM Proxy, use, for example, ``cqlsh`` and provide connection details.
 If your source or target require authentication, specify target username and password.

 .. seealso::

     Check more details on using the credentials in `Client application credentials <https://docs.datastax.com/en/astra-serverless/docs/migrate/connect-clients-to-proxy.html#_client_application_credentials>`_.

-The port that ZDM Proxy uses is 14002, which can be overriden.
+The port that ZDM Proxy uses is 14002, which can be overridden.

 .. code-block:: bash